-Within the AoDM (see Figure 4-1) a finer zoning system was identified with the intention of representing the loading of trips at a suitable level of detail (as shown in Figure 5-1).
+Within the AoDM (see Figure 4-1) a finer zoning system was identified with the intention of representing the loading of trips at a suitable level of detail (see Figure 5-1 for the AoDM, and Figure 5-2 for the scheme vicinity).
 The zone centroids are assumed to be at the geometric centroids as the refinement is done along the settlements inside AoDM.